cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 such that they lead to byte sequences that are UTF-8: the source language of EDN is UTF-8, and all escaping mechanisms lead only to adding further UTF-8 characters.
-Only prefixed string literals can generate non-UTF-8 byte sequences.
+Only prefixed string literals, other application-extensions, or in certain cases concatenation ({{concat}}) can generate non-UTF-8 byte sequences.

 As discussed at the start of {{diagnostic-notation}}, EDN implementations MAY support generation and possibly ingestion of EDN